Absolutely Blown Away By Visual Sciences

 I won’t speak much to the implementation or technology.
 Among other reasons, you can’t easily put them in a box.
 They aren’t a client-side solution (you pretty much have to have software), but they sure aren’t an old-fashioned logfile solution either.
 Instead, I want to speak just to the features/benefits.

 First, they have developed the capability (a “visual sensor”) to capture data from all sorts of sources, not just the web.
-RFID, bar codes, text files, call center logs all qualify.
-So it is no longer just a web analytic package, it becomes a total analytic solution.
-I don’t think they like the phrase 360 degree view, but if that isn’t a 360, what is?
+RFID, barcodes, text files, call center logs all qualify.
+So it is no longer just a web analytics package, it becomes a total analytic solution.
+I don’t think they like the phrase 360-degree view, but if that isn’t a 360, what is?

-They have a proprietary database — and maybe that term is already too “boxy” — maybe data storage or “place to keep their data” would be more accurate.
-This seems to be their primary secret sauce, and enables them to relate data in any way you want.
+They have a proprietary database — and maybe that term is already too “boxy” — may be data storage or “place to keep their data” would be more accurate.
+This seems to be their primary secret sauce and enables them to relate data in any way you want.
 (They call this n-dimensional.)
-They aren’t working with a traditional relational database, so the number of fields aren’t constrained and it is no longer incredibly expensive to have someone crawl into the database and expand the fields (in fact, there is no crawling in.)
-I kind of dismissed this as Bob spoke – it’s an expensive solution so even if you pay for an extra 10 eVars from Omniture, you probably pay less money – but then,you might need that info now, not when the LiveSupport people get to it.
-In some ways, it is easier to compare it to Google Analytics, where you get one custom variable and no more, but the customer sets are so different that that becomes a senseless comparison (albeit easy to understand.)
+They aren’t working with a traditional relational database, so the number of fields isn’t constrained and it is no longer incredibly expensive to have someone crawl into the database and expand the fields (in fact, there is no crawling in.)
+I kind of dismissed this as Bob spoke – it’s an expensive solution so even if you pay for an extra 10 eVars from Omniture, you probably pay less money – but then, you might need that info now, not when the LiveSupport people get to it.
+In some ways, it is easier to compare it to Google Analytics, where you get one custom variable and no more, but the customer sets are so different than that becomes a senseless comparison (albeit easy to understand.)

 This screen shot shows paths through the site.
 The height of a bar is traffic to a page and the thickness of a connection from one page to another shows how much traffic flows from page to page (I wonder how you tell what direction the traffic is flowing?)
 I know that this screen shot doesn’t do justice to the visualization but it was the best I could do – hope you can see the three-D connectors in “the air,” I can barely see them in my preview of this post.